shadowalker77/EaseItProject/README.md

 private View myView;
 ```
 This way <b>myView</b> will not be bind.

-This library also provides an easy way to use Fragment within Activities.

 # How to add this library to your project?
 In your project gradle file, add jitpack maven, so it should be like this: